Carmen Rodríguez (politician): Election

 Since the 2005 elections, the union sector representing retirees and pensioners had aligned itself with the ruling Movement for Socialism (MAS-IPSP), a pact that procured positions for affiliated members on the party's parliamentary lists.
 In 2009, the National Confederation of Retirees' political arm selected Rodríguez as their candidate for that year's general election, through which she acceded to a seat in the Chamber of Deputies in representation of La Paz.

 Tenure

 In parliament, Rodríguez's work focused on legislating from the lower chamber's Social Policy Commission.
-She held seats on the commission's committees for four of the five years she was in office, serving on the Social Welfare Committee for one term and on the Labor Committee for three, including chairing said body from 2012 to 2013.
-Her tenure saw Bolivia become the country with one of the highest pension coverages in the region, with around ninety-seven percent of the retired population benefitting from a social safety net, far above its more developed neighbors.
-Aged 66 by the time her term expired, Rodríguez was not nominated for reelection.
+She held seats on the commission's committees for four of the five years she was in office, serving on the Social Welfare Committee for one term and on the Labor Committee for three, including chairing said body from 2012 to 2013.[§] During her tenure, non-contributory pension coverage in Bolivia reached ninety-seven percent of the retired population – the highest in the region.
+At the end of her term, Rodríguez was not nominated for reelection.